 Don’t get complacent.
 Always edit.

 And for those starting out, I realise it can be a daunting prospect to publish something you have written.
 It feels a little like being naked in public (or at least it did for me).
 So, my suggestion is until you build your confidence, give your article to someone you can trust to read it for you.
 That person needs to be someone who will tell you the truth.
-The only way to improve is through feedback.
+And, the only way to improve is through feedback.
 Even if the person you give it to doesn’t understand the concept or doesn’t work in your industry, it doesn’t matter.
 If it makes sense to them, then it will make sense to anyone.
 And they will still be able to tell you if it reads well, points out any spelling or grammatical errors or say whether it looks good or not.

 Until you gain confidence: